 The kit is designed for Composite D24 18mm Aerotech reloadable motors.
 I recommend the use of the plugged forward closure as it prevents any flame from the delay element from going forward through the ejection charge hole and melting the internal foam structure.
 If you use the normal forward closure you have to block the open end with tape so that when the motor burns out you don’t get any flame coming through to damage the foam internally.
 You will load the motors as per the instructions but not use the black powder ejection charge.
 Black powder and Quest composite motors DO NOT have sufficient total impulse to boost this model safely, DO NOT USE THEM.

 Please refer to the General information for all kits tab above, then read these instructions completely before starting assembly.
-High quality cut vinyl decals are available HERE select the white lettering for a black painted model, 2.6″ diameter.
+High quality cut vinyl decals are available HERE select the white lettering for a black painted model, small new size.